adr1enbe4udou1n/blog/content/posts/09-build-your-own-docker-swarm-cluster-part-8/index.md

 {{< /highlight >}}

 {{< alert >}}
 Add proper `influxdb.data=true` docker label in the node you want to store the influx data.
-Here I chose to put in the `runner-01` node by taping this command : `docker node update --label-add influxdb.data=true runner-01`.
+Here I chose to put in the `runner-01` node by taping this command in `manager-01` : `docker node update --label-add influxdb.data=true runner-01`.
 {{< /alert >}}

 Add InfluxDB private network to Grafana stack :